Congenital heart defects are structural problems in a baby’s heart that do not allow the heart to work properly.

 - Exposure to certain medications during pregnancy

-- Pregnancy conceived with artifical reproductive techniques
+- Pregnancy conceived with artificial reproductive techniques

 - Having a baby with other suspected health problem